 Venice is a very small city located in the state of Illinois.
 With a population of 1,468 people and just one neighborhood, Venice is the 630th largest community in Illinois.

-Unlike some cities, Venice isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Venice are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Venice is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Venice is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Venice who work in office and administrative support (20.63%), sales jobs (12.93%), and healthcare suport services (12.79%).

 The per capita income in Venice in 2022 was $23,380, which is low income relative to Illinois and the nation.
 This equates to an annual income of $93,520 for a family of four.
 However, Venice contains both very wealthy and poor people as well.
 Venice also has one of the higher rates of people living in poverty in the nation, with 38.14% of its population below the federal poverty line.